vtimd/terraform-provider-azurerm/website/docs/r/linux_web_app.html.markdown

 * `auto_heal_setting` - (Optional) A `auto_heal_setting` block as defined above.
 Required with `auto_heal`.

-* `auto_swap_slot_name` - (Optional) The Windows Web App Slot Name to automatically swap to when deployment to that slot is successfully completed.
+* `auto_swap_slot_name` - (Optional) The Linux Web App Slot Name to automatically swap to when deployment to that slot is successfully completed.

 * `cors` - (Optional) A `cors` block as defined above.

-* `default_documents` - (Optional) Specifies a list of Default Documents for the Windows Web App.
+* `default_documents` - (Optional) Specifies a list of Default Documents for the Linux Web App.

 * `ftps_state` - (Optional) The State of FTP / FTPS service.
 Possible values include: `AllAllowed`, `FtpsOnly`, `Disabled`.